Rivier-Computer-Science/Adaptive-Learning/README.md

 It uses [panel](https://panel.holoviz.org/) for the chat interface.
 It opens in a web browser.

-There is a paper accepted for publication in the Rivier Academic Journal describing the system.
-A link will be provided when it is published.
+There is [a paper published by the Rivier Academic Journal](https://www2.rivier.edu/journal/ROAJ-Summer-2024/J1324_Glossner%20et%20al_2024.pdf) describing the system.

+It may be cited as:
+Dokku, S., Gumpula, A., Gudati, S., Nagisetty, M., Thimmarayappa, R., Yeruva, J. P., & Glossner, J. (2024).
+MULTI-AGENT ADAPTIVE LEARNING FOR MATHEMATICS, Rivier Academic Journal, Volumne 19, Number 1, Summer 2024, Rivier University.

 # Running the Code